-During the first quarter of fiscal 2006, Autodesk recognized a current income tax benefit of approximately \$1.2 million, which reduced accrued income taxes as a result of the Company's resolution and closure of its Franchise Tax Board ("FTB") audit for fiscal 2000 as well as the closure and lapse of the statute of limitations with respect to certain foreign tax years.
-Absent the impact of the one-time income tax benefit of \$1.2 million, Autodesk's effective income tax rate was 20% in the three months ended April 30, 2005 and 24% in the three months ended April 30, 2004.
-The effective rate for the three months ended April 30, 2004 primarily due to the tax benefits associated with the Company's intention to repatriate certain foreign earnings under the American Jobs Creation Act of 2004 ("DRD legislation"), which was signed into law during the third quarter of fiscal 2005.
+During the second quarter of fiscal 2006, Autodesk recognized a one-time income tax benefit of \$1.9 million relating to an IRS technical correction of the American Jobs Creation Act of 2004 ("DRD legislation").
+During the first quarter of fiscal 2006, Autodesk recognized a one-time income tax benefit of approximately \$1.2 million as a result of the resolution and closure of the Company's Franchise Tax Board audit for fiscal 2000 as well as the closure and lapse of the statute of limitations with respect to certain foreign tax years.
+Absent the impact of these tax benefits, Autodesk's effective income tax rate was 20% in the three and six months ended

+July 31, 2005 and 24% in the three and six months ended July 31, 2004.
+The effective rates for the three and six months ended July 31, 2005 are lower than the effective rates for the three and six months ended July 31, 2004 primarily due to the tax benefits associated with the Company's intention to repatriate certain foreign earnings under the DRD legislation, which was signed into law during the third quarter of fiscal 2005.
 The DRD legislation allows for the repatriation of foreign dividends at a rate lower than the 35% federal statutory rate through a one-time election available to Autodesk through January 31, 2006.
-The effective tax rate for fiscal 2006 is less than the federal statutory rate of 35% due to the extraterritorial income exclusion ("ETI"), deduction for Domestic Production Activities, research credits, and the tax benefits from low taxed foreign earnings and the DRD legislation.
+The effective tax rates for fiscal 2006 are less than the federal statutory rate of 35% due to the extraterritorial income exclusion, deduction for Domestic Production Activities, research credits, and the tax benefits from low taxed foreign earnings and the DRD legislation.